mstocco/mariostoc.co/content/traininglog/20220123-ironman2022-31weeksout.md

 ### NOTES
 Ride Elevation: **~500m** &nbsp; Swim: **1800m**
 Total Time: **160Minutes**

-I think Elliot wrote today with the intention of me doing the swim first but I ended up flipping the order as 50m length swimming at _Crystal Pool_ started at 1530 in the afternoon (no morning lengths).
+I think Elliot wrote today with the idea of me doing the swim first.
+I ended up flipping the order; 50m length swimming at _Crystal Pool_ started in the afternoon at 1530 (no morning lengths).
 <!---->
 Actually, swimming in the afternoon, even after a 2 hour ride worked out as Carina was able to come to the pool with me and we had a whole lane to ourselves.